The

 |

-Since 9/11, more than 52,000 service members have returned home from
+Since 9/11, more than 52,000 service members have

-visible injuries and an estimated 400,000 have returned with invisible
+estimated 400,000 have returned with invisible wounds.

-wounds.
 Medical professionals claim that over 20% of service

 members are diagnosed with exhibiting symptoms of PTSD.